-A homeschooling mama of five asked for suggestions…she explained her concern perfectly with this word picture: “Our house is very loud with five kids and it feels like we all fall like dominoes once one kid gets started with another…”
+A homeschooling mama of five asked for suggestions.
+She explained her concern with this word picture: “Our house is very loud with five kids and it feels like we all fall like dominoes once one kid gets started with another…”

-She goes on to say, “it doesn’t help to create a good atmosphere for good learning, so what tricks do you have for peace with trying to teach so many kids at once?”
 She has two kids in early elementary, two in kindergarten and one toddling.
-(Wow, she’s busy!)
+She goes on to say, “it doesn’t help to create a good atmosphere for good learning, so what tricks do you have for peace when trying to teach so many kids at once?”

 Oh, haven’t we all been there!

 Is there anything we can suggest to this devoted mama?

 Here’s what my kids suggested as possible ways to switch up academics:Watch history videos.
 Or documentaries.
 We are still learning!

 - Change the time of day that you do different subject areas.

 - Change things up.
 History at the beginning of the day.